openqasm/qe-compiler/docs/variable-lowering.rst

 Variable scoping is not supported yet (there is only the global scope).
 Adding support is future work.

+Note that MLIR is always in SSA form (by construction).
+Yet, the SSA use-def chains between the operations that actually define and use variable values are broken by `assign_variable` and `use_variable` operations.

 Coarse Initial Optimizations
 ----------------------------